 1) Coins and tokens: this is the biggest distinction in crypto currency.
 It is important to note that every crypto currency has either one or the other.
 The biggest and the most important difference between coins and tokens are that Coins have their own blockchain and Tokens do not.
 Major companies in crypto currency like Ethereum, Bitcoin and Ripple are coins.
 There is a decentralized, distributed system that records exchanges on a computerized record as they have their own blockchain.
 Unlike coins, tokens do not have it’s own blockchain.
 As for token creation the Ethereum blockchain is the most prominent stage.
 However you can hypothetically make a token on any blockchain.
 0x (ZRX), Maker (MKR) and Basic Attention Token (BAT) are examples of ERC-20 tokens.
 They are a specific type of Ethereum-based token.
 At the end of the day, their convention exists ‘over’ the Ethereum blockchain.

 2) Coins can function as currency while tokens represent access to a product or stock.
 Coins can serve as a currency as they have their own blockchains.
 This can be a mean of exchange within the network.
 Thus the name digital gold is given to Bitcon.
-On the other hand Ripple is known for their quick exchange.
+On the other hand Ripple futures is known for their quick exchange.
 It’s simpler to change over USD to a coin instead of a token it is easier to change UDS to coins instead of tokens.
 Trading USD for a coin requires putting resources into a token as a rule.